MasterKale/SimpleWebAuthn/README.md

 See these packages' READMEs for more specific implementation information.

+**API Documentation**

+In-depth API documentation for all of the packages in this project is available here: https://docs.simplewebauthn.dev/

 ## Philosophy

 WebAuthn is a browser API that enables the use of physical, cryptographically-secure hardware "authenticators" to provide stronger replacements to passwords or 2FA.